lukso-network/docs/docs/learn/smart-contract-developers/edit-token-metadata.md

 ### Create the metadata transaction

-After you sucessfully tested the contract call by calling the [ERC725Y data key](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store), you can prepare the content by encoding the metadata. that will be passed into the [`setData()`](../../contracts/contracts/ERC725/ERC725.md#setdata) function of the 🗂️[ERC725](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store)-based contract.
+After you successfully tested the contract call by calling the [ERC725Y data key](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store), you can prepare the content by encoding the metadata. that will be passed into the [`setData()`](../../contracts/contracts/ERC725/ERC725.md#setdata) function of the [ERC725](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store)-based contract.

 <Tabs groupId="deployment">
   <TabItem value="up" label="Update metadata with a Universal Profile">